rizitis/siab/README.md

 `/etc/rc.d/siab.sh`

 Manuall is only onces after the first installation.
 This way siab will create the database needed.
-After that it will auto-run in every shoutdown-reboot and do what it have to do, if needed.
+After that it will auto-run in every shutdown-reboot and do what it have to do, if needed.